 Badjao Seafront Restaurant

 For one of the most unique restaurants in Puerto Princesa, head off-the-beaten-path to Bajao Seafront Restaurant.
 Badjao Seafront Restaurant sits on the water, literally, on the water.
 The restaurant is among the mangroves and is built on stilts.
-If you are planning on a sunset dinner, there is no better places to dine with a view.
+If you are planning on a sunset dinner, there are no better places to dine with a view.

 Best Hotels in Puerto Princesa Palawan